 The pandemic requires a new industrial strategy

-Opinion Piece by Hans Dahlgren, Minister for EU Affairs and Ibrahim Baylan, Minister for Business, Industry and Innovation.
-Published in Dagens Industri on 30 March 2021.
+Hans Dahlgren, Minister for EU Affairs and Ibrahim Baylan, Minister for Business, Industry and Innovation, Dagens Industry, March 30 2021

 Strong action is needed to jumpstart our economy after the pandemic and secure long-term competitiveness.
 The pending update of the EU’s industrial strategy is therefore a good initiative.
 We want the strategy to contribute to the green and digital transition – strengthening the EU single market – a continued strong competition policy and openness to the rest of the world.

 The ravages of the pandemic have impacted us all, and the human suffering is immense.
-Europe’s economy has also been hard hit.
+The European economy has also been hard hit.
 Production has been wholly or partly shut down.
 Many have lost their jobs.
-Greater effort must be put into restarting our economy.
+Great effort must be put into restarting our economy.
 At the same time, the major challenges facing society must be managed.
 Together, we have the opportunity to build a resilient economy that is green, digital and competitive.

 The European Commission has announced an update of the EU’s industrial strategy.
 This is welcome news.
-We need a plan for how European industry will adapt and contribute to economic recovery.
+We need a plan for how to make European industry sustainable and contribute to economic recovery.

 The updated strategy must respond to the challenges facing the EU: climate change, digital structural change and increased competition from countries outside the EU.
 This requires a policy that builds on the EU’s strengths and responds to new challenges without discarding tried and tested principles and effective policies.
 The cornerstones of the EU single market must be safeguarded.
 Competition, innovation and openness to the rest of the world – not introversion and new trade barriers – are what makes the EU’s enterprises strong.